 When & Where We Meet

-We meet in private homes in the Brenham area at 2 PM every Saturday afternoon and for the biblical feast days.
-Please contact us at email@example.com for up to date information.
+We meet in private homes in the Brenham, Paige, and Bastrop areas most Saturday afternoons and for the biblical feast days.
+This map shows our regular meeting locations, but we occasionally meet at other homes.
+Please contact us at firstname.lastname@example.org or the number shown below for up to date information for the current week.

 What We Believe

 We are a congregation of believers in the God of Abraham, Isaac, and Jacob.
 We believe that Yeshua (Jesus) is the Messiah and King of Israel, the only begotten Son of God, conceived in Mary by the Holy Spirit, and that He died and was resurrected on the third day.

 We believe that the sixty-six books of the Bible are a divinely-inspired, accurate record of God’s interaction with mankind, that the Torah (the first five books) is the Law of God in written form and the foundation for all other Scripture.
 We believe that the rest of the Bible builds on and clarifies Torah, but can never overrule or change it.
 No one is authorized to change the Law of God, and although traditions and teachings concerning Torah can be good and helpful, they are not themselves Torah.
 We believe that the Torah is God’s standard of behavior for all mankind.

 We believe that Gentiles are grafted into Israel through faith in God’s mercy as evidenced in the blood of Yeshua, and that no one can earn citizenship or eternal salvation through any action of their own.
 We believe that the physical descendants of Jacob are natural born citizens of Israel and Israel will always be God’s chosen people.